DreamsideInteractive/FrozenFlameServer/README.md

 You will need a static (public) IP address, so people will be able to connect to your server.

+#  Installation via Steam

+Find `Frozen Flame - Dedicated server` in your Steam library and install it.
+Then click on it and open local files folder.

 #  Installation via SteamCMD

 You can use [SteamCmd](https://developer.valvesoftware.com/wiki/SteamCMD) tool to download a server.